vigneshsweekaran/vigneshsweekaran.github.io/content/ansible/interview-questions.md

 ### How you can check which ansible conf file used ?
 ```
-By running ansible --version will show the ansible version and also the configuration file location which is used
+By running "ansible --version" will show the ansible version and also the configuration file location which is used
 ```

 ### What are the default host group in inventory